openedx/openedx-events/docs/decisions/0011-depending-on-multiple-event-bus-implementations.rst

 Any given deployer will likely only be using one of these implementations at most, and will need to install it one way or another.
 This can either be by explicit inclusion in the base requirements of each IDA ("in-tree") or by a separate installation process of one sort or another ("out-of-tree").
 Each implementation package also has its own dependencies and dependency version constraints which may conflict with the other dependencies pulled in by any given IDA.
 Each package will need to be kept compatible with a significant number of IDAs.

+Currently, use of the event bus is optional, so choice of implementation is moot for most deployers.
+However, we expect that the event bus will later become a core part of the architecture, such that all deployments will need to use one implementation or another.

 Decision
 ********